-WINDOW REPLACEMENT in CONSERVATION AREAS and in LISTED BUILDINGS
+WINDOWS and ROOFLIGHTS in CONSERVATION AREAS and LISTED BUILDINGS

-The appearance of a building and the impressions of a street and area can be impacted greatly by detailed features such as windows.
-Where windows are replaced in a piecemeal manner, resulting in a variety of different materials, profiles, colours and methods of opening, the quality of the building can be significantly reduced.
+The appearance of a building and the impressions of a street and area can be impacted greatly by detailed features such as windows and rooflights.
+Where windows and rooflights are replaced in a piecemeal manner, resulting in a variety of different materials, profiles, colours and methods of opening, the visual quality of the building can be significantly reduced.

-The Council seeks to ensure that the general quality of Inverclyde's built environment is improved to the benefit of all and is required to introduce policies and practice aimed at improving and enhancing the quality of Conservation Areas and Listed Buildings.
-Planning
+The Council seeks to ensure that the general quality of Inverclyde's built environment is improved to the benefit of all and is required to introduce policies and practice aimed at improving and enhancing the quality of

+Conservation Areas and Listed Buildings.